Heritage at Risk

 Investing in England's heritage at risk

 English Heritage has resources available to address some of the issues revealed by this review.
+However, our annual investment in sites outside of English Heritage care amounts to no more than around £25m per year.

 Our current investment policy gives priority to heritage assets at risk whilst also insisting on value for money.
 This will increasingly mean that our funds support ancillary activities, such as development proposals, and that major repair grants will necessarily be limited.
 However, we are keen to bring our expertise to bear early in the process: that way we will be certain that our response is appropriate.